kbeardtiz/GIS_apps/README.md

 # GIS_apps
-Repository for application data and code
+Data sets in this repository are examples for code and lab exercises